Published April 18, 2019 by WIFH Staff

 SkinCeuticals Micropeel Sensitive

-SkinCeuticals Micropeel is a superficial peel, meaning your skin is not going to flake and peel off days after your treatment.
+SkinCeuticals micropeel is a superficial peel, meaning your skin is not going to flake and peel off days after your treatment.
 This unique formula utilizes lactic acid with niacin to exfoliate and polish the skin.
 It not only helps to exfoliate, but also serves to decongest the skin and to reduce sun damage.

 For a dynamic duo, pair this peel with dermaplaning.
 This peel is followed by a hydrating mask to further nourish the skin, which will absorb even better after a dermaplaning treatment.